okz-spec/growsoft-docs/pages/structures/server-structure.md

-getEnumItem("ITEM_NAME") -- Get an item using its enum name. getID() -- Get the ID. getTileID() -- Get tile ID. tile:getPosX() -- Get tile X position. tile:getPosY() -- Get tile Y position. getExpireTime() -- Get the expiration time.
+getEnumItem("ITEM_NAME") -- Get an item using its enum name. getID() -- Get the ID. getTileID() -- Get tile ID. tile:getTileItem() -- Does the same as getItem(id) but its easier to use. tile:getPosX() -- Get tile X position. tile:getPosY() -- Get tile Y position. getExpireTime() -- Get the expiration time.